ONSdigital/explore-local-statistics-app/scripts/insights/managing-raw-data-updates.md

 _The script has been aborted because the list of file paths read in from the scripts/insights/raw/family-ess-main folder includes files which are not listed in the manifest..._

 Above this warning message will be a console.logged array including the new file paths.
-You need to add this file path to the data-fiels-manifest file and provide info on how to handle it.
+You need to add this file path to the data-files-manifest file and provide info on how to handle it.

 Data-files-manifest also includes a multiIndicatorCategory field.
 This is used to deal with any datasets which are 'cubed' - e.g. a single file includes data for multiple indicators.
 In this instance, data:generate splits these out into separate inputs, and so it needs to know what field in the csv file differentiates them.